 Business Class is a three year strategic partnership between a business and a school.
 The programme enables business to make meaningful, sustainable relationships with schools and engage with their future workforce.
 It helps young people develop their skills and the aspirations they need to succeed in the world of work and is key to addressing the skills gap in employer expectations and pupils’ aspirations.

 Literacy and Numeracy – the BIG Goal

 Good literacy and numeracy skills are critical for our young people, for business and for the economy.
-We have a BIG Goal that we want business to support – 90% of children leaving Northern Ireland’s primary schools with Level 4 skills in literacy and numeracy by 2020, rising to 95% by 2025.
+We want business to support the NI Executive’s Big Goal – 90% of children leaving Northern Ireland’s primary schools with Level 4 skills in literacy and numeracy by 2020, rising to 95% by 2025.